Foundation / Corporation

 - Projects that are not accessible and presented to the public

-There will be outreach sessions at Cannonball in October and November, during which applicants will be able to find out more about WaveMaker Grants and budgeting for your project.
+There will be outreach sessions at Cannonball in November and December, during which applicants will be able to find out more about WaveMaker Grants and budgeting for projects.

 Budget forms and information: http://www.wavemakergrants.org/budget